 - Give each paragraph a purpose.
 If you’re writing about a product for example use the opening paragraph to tell the reader what they’re in for.
 This is where you’ll introduce your product or service.
 In the following paragraphs, you should be able to tell your readers what they will get from choosing your solution..
 What makes you unique?
 What are the benefits of spending money with you rather than elsewhere?

-- One way to be able to relate with the customer experience is to tell a story.
+- Tell a story.
+One way to be able to relate with the customer experience is to tell a story.
 Stir up emotion with a narration that your reader can relate to.

-- Finish with an offer such as a free trial or money back guarantee.
+- Offer something.
+Finish with an offer such as a free trial or money back guarantee.
 This shows your confidence in the product and suggests to the reader that they have nothing to lose.

 Of course, this structure won’t be a good fit for all copy.
 If you’re writing a brochure the format will be considerably different.
 Good social media posts will also be different again and may begin with a fact or statistic to drive the click through.
 As a final note: keep in mind that you’re writing for your reader, not just for yourself or for the people who work in your industry.
 Always keep them in mind.